An eQSL.cc AG Station

 and thanks for stopping by

 Decided work didn't agree with me so I retired around eight years ago -- well you're only here once - and in May 2008 left Lancashire to move south to Kent - the county lies SE of London and covers an area of over 1400 sq miles or 2255 sq Klms with a coast line of over 350 miles or 565 klms.
 This is where the ancient Canyiaci people used to live pre Roman times - the garden of england and where Oast houses are found..
 These buildings were used for drying hops prior to making beer ( it takes 1 hop to make 1 pint of beer ) but as the drying process has been changed now they have nearly all been turned into private homes ( Example Pictures At the end - unfortunately none is my home as I didn't have enough gold doubloons - starting prices are about 650k GBP ).
 I bought a run down cottage ( similar to the houses on T.V. programmes ) and spent 2 1/2 years renovating & extending it.
-The QTH is on the top of a small hill about 65m above sea level approx 5 klms from the north sea and 65 klms south east of London.
+The QTH is on the top of a small hill about 65m above sea level approx 5 klms from the north sea and 40 miles 65 klms south east of London.